RaaLabs/edgeinstall/README.md

         - [ ] Make sure gatway are only added to the ones who are supposed to route externally

 4. Generate passwords, and eventual users (done at first bootup)
-    - [ ] TODO
+    - [x]
-        - [ ] Users and password should be printed to console so they can be registered in 1Password
+        - [x] Users and password should be printed to console so they can be registered in 1Password.
+        This one might be better done after the installation is done and you can log in via ssh and set new passwords to avoid typing long passwords in the console
+        - [x] prepare keys and sudo file for ansible user Put into post-install part of the install image.

 5. Configure wireguard (done at first bootup)
-    - [ ] Partially done in the `wireguardinitconf`program, and the rest is done in <https://github.com/RaaLabs/clearlinux/tree/master/automation-scripts>
+    - [x] Partially done in the `wireguardinitconf`program, and the rest is done in <https://github.com/RaaLabs/clearlinux/tree/master/automation-scripts>
         - [x] Install wireguard
         Already done since the bundle `network-basics` are in the mix
         - [x] Create systemd config for wireguard start with timer